2005 New Zealand rugby union tour of Britain and Ireland: Second half

-The All Blacks showed no signs of slowing down when they came out and scored two converted tries in the first ten minutes, both from Gear.
-Gear scored his second, set up by Carter, and third in the same corner as his first; his second came from a nice pass from Carter who put him through the gap and it was an easy run to the try line, while his third was as simple as his first two with some easy passing out wide where Gear got outside his man and scored another five-pointer.
+The All Blacks showed scored two converted tries in the first ten minutes, both from Gear.
+Gear scored his second, set up by Carter, and third in the same corner as his first; his second came from a pass from Carter who put him through the gap and it was an easy run to the try line, while his third was as simple as his first two with some easy passing out wide where Gear got outside his man and scored another five-pointer.
 Carter converted and New Zealand secured the win with still half an hour to play with a 27–3 lead.

-With the game all but over, both sides shifted down a few gears with scrappy play dominating much of the final half-hour.
-However, New Zealand were the ones who capitalised on it, when they scored their fourth try of the game, coming from a dominant play by Carter who broke an easy tackle and cruised down the line to score his 17th and, after the conversion, 19th points of the match.
-Yet, he wasn't finished, in the final minute of play Conrad Smith put a kick through for Umaga; Umaga won the race to the ball but went down with his challenger and popped the ball up to a supporting Carter who went in for his second try and then his fifth conversion of the night.
+Both sides shifted down a few gears dominating much of the final half-hour.New Zealand scored their fourth try of the game, coming from a play by Carter who broke a tackle and ran down the line to score his 17th and, after the conversion, 19th points of the match.
+In the final minute of play Conrad Smith put a kick through for Umaga; Umaga ran to catch the ball, but went down with his challenger and popped the ball up to a supporting Carter who went in for his second try and then his fifth conversion of the night.

 Carter finished with 26 of the team's 41 points and the All Blacks started off their tour on the highest possible note.